Cookie

 On the guest machine, click ‘Connect’ in the app’s interface to access a serial port in VirtualBox.

-access serial port in virtualbox
+access a serial port

 From this point on, serial devices connected to the VirtualBox serial ports will be redirected to the virtual environment without any extra configuration.